vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 [How do I use some miscellaneous extension functions to make my life easier?](/howto/howto-use-miscellaneous-extensions.md)

 To look into the actual Contacts Provider tables, read [How do I debug the Contacts Provider tables?](/howto/howto-debug-contacts-provider-tables.md)

+## Redacting entities

+All `Entity` in this library are `Redactable, which indicates that there could be sensitive private user data that could be redacted, for legal purposes.
+If you are logging contact data in production to remote data centers for analytics or crash reporting, then it is important to redact certain parts of every contact's data.

+For more info, read [How do I redact entities and API input and output in production?](/howto/howto-redact-apis-and-entities.md)